-Aluminium patio furniture is fast becoming the UK's most popular metal used in outdoor furniture, and for many a good reason.
+Aluminium Patio Furniture is fast becoming the UK's most popular metal used in the construction of outdoor furniture, and for many a good reason.

-Yes, it is commonly known that aluminium doesn't rust like cast iron.
-However, there is a little mad science behind cast aluminium patio furniture...
-When exposed to the elements, aluminium will develop a microscopic layer of oxide on its exterior.
-This oxide layer basically acts as a barrier to protect the metal from further damage by said elements and prevent it from corroding like cast iron.
+This oxide layer basically acts as a barrier to protect the metal from further damage by said elements and prevent it from corroding like iron pieces would.

-This unique quality is the most appealing characteristic when it comes to choosing a material for making outdoor garden furniture.
+These unique qualities are what's most appealing when it comes to choosing a material for making outdoor garden furniture.
 It will weather any climate and any amount of precipitation.

 There are three different types of aluminium that we generally tend to use in the construction of patio furniture:

 Wrought Aluminium furniture is usually used to create furniture that is Victorian in style, similar to the traditional pieces made from wrought iron.

 The tubular aluminium technique is probably one of the most common as it is the lightest and easiest to shape and form.

 Cast aluminium patio furniture is made using a process, called casting, where molten aluminium is poured into a mould (shown above).
 This process produces the most pure and resilient form of aluminium.
 The cast pieces are then welded together, which seals out water and the elements.
 As cast aluminium is solid, the resulting product is heavier than wrought and tubular aluminium furniture, and hence why it is the route we took with our Patio Furniture.

 Aluminium furniture does not need to be covered or protected in the same way that say wood or wicker furniture needs to be.
 Saying that, we would always advise you pop it in the shed or cover it when not in use.
 Especially during the winter months, as it will just help to keep it clean and ready for summer use.